 Forget peering into crystal balls or reading tea leaves.
-Maybe we should consult the mystical recyclables price chart.
+Maybe we should consult the mystical OCC price chart.

 Some individuals with decades of recycling market experience have been telling me that recyclables prices offer clues about the trajectory of the economy.

 Why is that?
-Recovered commodities are used in construction products (HDPE in piping), to make other goods (PET in carpet) or to package products (old corrugated boxes in new boxes).
+Recovered commodities are used in construction products (HDPE in piping), to make other goods (PET in carpet) or to package products (OCC in new boxes).
 These are products that generally get used more when times are good.

 “If prices for those go down, it certainly implies some negative things for the economy,” said Chaz Miller, who conducts recycling markets analyses following a career in the U.S. EPA and multiple waste and recycling industry groups.

 Recyclables may be trying to tell us something

 First, let’s look more at recent pricing activity.
 In short, it has been a roller coaster with drops that push your stomach up into your throat.

 Note: All of the numbers below were provided by RecyclingMarkets.net, which has surveyed recycling companies to track bale pricing for decades.
 The numbers are U.S. averages.